Dominican amber - adventure and beauty ...

-Dominican amber is derived deciduous trees and contains from 0 to 3% succinic acid, so much less than Baltic amber.
-It comes from oligocene, and thus occurred about 12 million years after Baltic amber, which is the oldest and most traditional mineral, already used in antiquity on a global scale.
-You will learn more about the history of Baltic amber from our previous articles, which I invite you to read.
+Dominican amber is derived from deciduous trees and contains from 0 to 3% succinic acid, and therefore much less than Baltic amber.
+It comes from the oligocene, so it occurred around 12 million years after Baltic Amber, which is the oldest and most traditional mineral used in antiquity on a global scale.
+You will learn more about the history of Baltic amber from our earlier articles, to which I invite you to read.

-Dominican Amber deposits are found on the island of Haiti, which belongs to Dominican Republic.
-The mineral is located in the mountains of North and East Cordilleras, at a height of up to around 2000 m.
-This makes the mining process extremely dangerous and extreme.
-Therefore, it is often necessary to help animals with amber, which is particularly useful for transporting the extracted amber.
-For this purpose, donkeys (Corday, Dittrich, 2009, Kosmowska- Ceranowicz, 1985).
-Dominican amber was known, among others, among the Indians, before Columbus's arrival at the end of the fifteenth century.
-In Europe, however, it appeared only after the Second World War (Weitschat, 2007).
+Deposits of Dominican amber are located on the island of Haiti, which belongs to the Dominican Republic.
+The mineral is located in the mountains of North and East Cordillera, at an altitude of up to about 2,000 m above sea level.
+This makes the mining process extremely extreme and very dangerous in places.
+Therefore, often when obtaining amber, the help of animals is needed, which is especially useful for transporting extracted amber.
+For this purpose, among others, donkeys (Corday, Dittrich, 2009, Kosmowska- Ceranowicz, 1985).
+Dominican amber was known, among others among the Indians, before the arrival of Columbus at the end of the 15th century.
+However, it appeared in Europe only after World War II (Weitschat, 2007).

-After arriving from the highlands, in the valleys and lowlands, Dominican Amber becomes an object of trade and jewelery art.
-According to artists, but also succinite researchers (amber), the Dominican variety is one of the most attractive.
-Schlee (1978, for: Kosmowska- Ceranowicz, 1985) gives this variation the footnote "der Uberraschendste", which can be translated as "surprising", "sensational" (Kosmowska- Ceranowicz, 1985).
+Upon arriving from the highlands, in the valleys and lowlands, Dominican amber becomes the subject of trade and jewelry.
+According to artists, but also researchers of succinite (amber), the Dominican variety is one of the most attractive.
+Schlee (1978, after: Kosmowska- Ceranowicz, 1985) gives this variety the footnote "der Uberraschendste", which can be translated as "surprising", "sensational" (Kosmowska- Ceranowicz, 1985).

-It is not without reason that it is very popular because it is very diverse, even in terms of color varieties.
+It is very popular because it is very diverse, even in terms of color varieties.
 Among them, the most common are transparent and also from light yellow to shades of cognac, sometimes also red and green.
-Primarily valued and sought for species exhibiting intense fluorescence, including the rarest, and thus unusual and charming blue amber, which is an inspiration throughout the world (Kosmowska- Ceranowicz, 2012;).
-It is distinguished by its unusual color and at the same time it is harder than the others (Linati et al., 2005, Schlee, 1980), usually does not contain any inclusions.
-It is interesting that through the properties of blue amber, the inclusions contained in it would appear to be crumpled.
-This indicates a strong diagenetic change (the formation of a rock concise from loose rocks).
+Species exhibiting intense fluorescence, including the rarest and therefore unusual and charming blue amber, are the most valued and sought after species, inspiring all over the world (Kosmowska- Ceranowicz, 2012; ).
+It is distinguished by its unusual color, and at the same time it is harder than the others (Linati et al. 2005; Schlee, 1980), usually it does not contain inclusions.
+It is interesting that due to the properties of blue amber, the inclusions contained in it would seem like crushed.
+This indicates strong diagenetic changes (formation of compact rock from loose rocks).

 Interestingly, Dominican amber in other colors convinces with large collections of inclusions.
-Thanks to the unique transparency of Dominican amber, it's easy to see amazing plant and animal specimens, which are an object of fascination for tourists, researchers and artists.
-Already in the 1980s in Stuttgart, there were over 4500 specimens of this amber with inclusions (Kosmowska- Ceranowicz, 1985).
-Preserved unusual inclusions in Dominican amber were also a motivation for Stephen Spielberg in the production of the film "Jurassic Park".
-This famous director went to the Dominican Republic to be able to feelthe nature and beauty of amber at close quarters.
-The film shows that the amber specimen found with a mosquito covered with dinosaur blood was a great research material, from which a new organism was cloned on the basis of DNA.
+Thanks to the extraordinary transparency of Dominican amber, it is easy to see amazing plant and animal specimens that are the object of fascination for tourists, researchers and artists.
+Already in the 1980s, there were over 4,500 specimens of this amber with inclusion in Stuttgart (Kosmowska-Ceranowicz, 1985).
+Remarkable inclusions in Dominican amber have also motivated Stephen Spielberg in the production of the film "Jurassic Park".
+This famous director went to the Dominican Republic to be able to feel the nature and beauty of amber up close.
+The film shows that a specimen of amber with a mosquito eaten with dinosaur blood was a great research material from which a new organism was cloned on the basis of DNA.
 Unfortunately, there is no scientific confirmation in this field.
 Nevertheless, after watching this film, amber began to enjoy great popularity among Americans.

-Domican amber is a revolution not only in the jewelery world and amber, but also in a sense made changes in the world of science.
-Originally, the name "amber" was reserved only for "our" Baltic amber, because it was a mineral from the Eocene period originating from the Baltic Sea region.
-After 1950, the name Amberwas introduced precisely for Dominican amber, which initiated the philosophy of naming fossil resins with the addition of geographical specialization (Matuszewska, 2009).
+Dominican amber is a revolution not only in the jewelry and amber world, but also in a sense made changes in the world of science.
+Originally, the name "amber" was reserved only for "our" Baltic amber, because it meant an Eocene mineral from the Baltic Sea region.
+After 1950, the name amber was introduced for Dominican amber, which initiated the philosophy of calling fossil resins amber with the addition of geographical specialization (Matuszewska, 2009).